datahub-project/datahub/docs/api/tutorials/creating-datasets.md

 ## Create Datasets With GraphQL (Not Supported)

-> 🚫 Creating a dataset via GraphQL is currently not supported.
+> 🚫 Creating a dataset via `graphql` is currently not supported.
 > Please check out [API feature comparison table](/docs/api/datahub-apis.md#datahub-api-comparison) for more information,

 ## Create Datasets With Python SDK